 Traveling with kids, some bloggers display it as heaven on earth, some bloggers say it’s absolutely undoable to visit faraway destinations with kids.
 As with everything I guess the truth is somewhere in the middle.
 Yes, you can visit those exotic destinations and no, heaven on earth is not how I would describe travel with kids.
 Don’t get me wrong, we love love love traveling with our son, but it’s definitely not all glitters and glory.
 Some days I’d even go so far to say ‘no pain no gain’ is a lot better description!
-So what’s it really like to travel with an infant?
+So what’s it really like to travel with an infant or a toddler?

 We want to inspire other parents to travel with their kids, not make them believe that family travel is easy peasy.
 Some days it is and some days it isn’t.
 Just like at home.
 Raising kids is a challenge, wherever you are.
 Can you imagine potty training your child while traveling?
 I’m so glad we didn’t have to do that!
 We don’t want to inspire you to travel and then have you find out that the reality is quite different.
 We’ve always been pretty upfront about what our travels are like.
 And really, there’s no reason not to.
 Travel with kids is fantastic, but it can be taxing.

 Is it responsible to travel with such a young child?